-The Alliance, founded in 1968, is a Tony award-winning regional theatre located within the celebrated Woodruff Arts Center campus.
-The initial phase of work focuses on the chamber, its lobby and artistic support facilities which will be gutted to the original concrete enclosing walls.
-The transformation pulls the 650 seat chamber 10’ closer to stage.
-The planning of the chamber optimizes site lines, utilizes ramping in lieu of lifts and integrates stairs to provide access to all levels.
-Each surface is tuned acoustically to deliver world class theatre to its patrons.
+The Alliance Theatre, founded in 1968, is a Tony Award-winning regional theatre located within the celebrated Woodruff Arts Center campus.
+The initial phase of work focused on the chamber, its lobby and artistic support facilities which were gutted to the original concrete enclosing walls.
+The transformation pulled the 650 seat chamber 10’ closer to stage.
+The planning of the chamber optimized site lines, utilized ramping in lieu of lifts, and integrated stairs to provide access to all levels.
+Each surface was tuned acoustically to deliver world class theatre to its patrons.

 The design team felt a responsibility to remove the separation between balcony and orchestra – challenging historic notions of segregation and discrimination.
 All seating zones can be accessed from every entrance within the chamber – a unifying planning feature of the Alliance Theatre Transformation.

-Trey Trahan, Leigh Breslau, Scott Melançon, Brad McWhirter, Robbie Eleazer, Conway Pedron, Ayesha Husain, Sarah Hussaini, Wenyun Qian, Andrew Fu, Sarah Cancienne
+Trey Trahan, Leigh Breslau, Scott Melançon, Brad McWhirter, Robbie Eleazer, James Babin, Conway Pedron, Ayesha Husain, Sarah Hussaini, Wenyun Qian, Andrew Fu

 AIA New Orleans Honorable Mention for Unbuilt Architecture, 2017